mithi/react-philosophies/README.md

 For example, I can select bags, chairs, and food.
 Each button opens a modal you can use to select and "save" items.
 If there currently exists "saved" selected items in a specific category then then that category said to be "booked".
-If it is booked, the button will be green with a checkmark, else it would be red You should be able to edit your booking (add or delete items) even if that category is booked.
+If it is booked, the button will have a checkmark.
+You should be able to edit your booking (add or delete items) even if that category is booked.
 If the user is hovering the button it should also display `WavingHand` component.
-The buttons can also be disabled when no items for a specific category is available.
+The buttons can also be disabled when no items for a specific category is available, it will be color gray.
 If hovered, a tooltip shows "not available".
 Each button has a label and an icon.